pierre-haessig/ev-calc/README.md

 My conclusion on this is clear: all vehicles should be *light and small*, and, if electric, should be recharged with *green electricity*.
-Indeed, with a small battery, EVs are definetely better than combustion-powered cars.
+Indeed, with a small battery, EVs are definitely better than combustion-powered cars.
 My e-bike has only a 300 Wh (0.3 kWh) battery and consumes 6—11 Wh/km.

 ## Sharing calculator results